 A change in season also brings a change in the pollen types that are in the air and these trigger headaches directly or cause hay-fever with headaches.
 Sinus congestion and pressure is a secondary condition, which has also been known to trigger headaches.

-Dr. Shevel, South Africa’s pioneer in the field of migraine surgery and the Medical Director and Founder of The Headache Clinic explains “Usually hay fever is associated with spring, when airborne pollens from grasses are at their peak.
+Dr Elliot Shevel, Medical Director of The Headache Clinic, and South Africa’s internationally recognized Migraine expert and pioneer in the field of Migraine Surgery, explains “Usually hay fever is associated with spring, when airborne pollens from grasses are at their peak.
 October and November are peak allergy months in Cape Town, and with the Western Cape now consistently recording pollen counts of over 30 – considered extremely high – allergic people should be sure to seek help soon because there is still a long time to go.”

 Hay fever headaches cause a dull, deep, throbbing pain.
 Some of the symptoms of hay fever headaches are pressure like pain in one specific area of your face or head (for example, behind your eyes), face is tender to the touch, pain is worse with sudden movements of the head and bending forward and worse pain in the morning (because mucus has been collecting and draining all night).
 They are caused by an inflammation in your sinuses (air-filled cavities around your nose, eyes, and cheeks).
 Headaches often begin as soon as you get up in the morning, and may be better by the afternoon.

 Dr Shevel suggests the following to prevent or limit hay fever headaches:

 - When the body comes in contact with an allergen, histamine and a number of other inflammatory chemicals are released as part of the body’s allergic reaction.
 Antihistamines work by blocking the effects of histamines, thereby reducing the symptoms of hay fever.
 Regular use of antihistamines throughout the pollen season is effective especially if treatment is commenced early in the season.